IUC SOUTH-EAST EUROPEAN SCHOLARSHIP FUND

 - The Evaluation board may invite a candidate to a short interview through online platforms.

-- Scholarships cover costs of half board accommodation in Dubrovnik, mostly in the dormitory or the monastery accommodation.
+- Scholarships cover the costs of half-board accommodation in Dubrovnik, mostly in the dormitory or the monastery accommodation.
 The IUC Secretariat makes accommodation reservations and directly pays for these services.
-Exceptionally, a limited number of participants from Albania, Bulgaria, Kosovo, the Republic of North Macedonia, Romania, and Turkey can receive partial compensation of travel expenses and the expenses of visa, if necessary.
+Exceptionally, a limited number of participants from Albania, Bulgaria, Kosovo, the Republic of North Macedonia, Romania, Türkiye, and Ukraine can receive partial compensation for travel expenses and the expenses of visa, if necessary.

-- Candidates are submitting their applications for scholarships on a special form to the IUC Secretariat at least one month before the start of a respected course.
+- Candidates submit their applications for scholarships on a special form to the IUC Secretariat at least one month before the start of a respected course.